RiyaPatel7102/pizza_panic/README.md

 ## 📱 About

-A Flutter mobile app that helps track pizza orders in real-time, grouped by delivery status (Preparing → On the Way → Delivered).
-Built to demonstrate clean architecture, modern Flutter practices, and efficient state management.
+A Flutter mobile app that helps track pizza orders in real-time with an intuitive tabbed interface.
+Features Material 3 design, smooth animations, and efficient state management with Riverpod.

 ---